What’s so complicated about learning how to make coffee?

-Similar to the French press, this full-immersion method is what we use to break down a particular varietal or harvest.
-Professionals can tell how this sample will taste as filter coffee or espresso.
+Similar to the French press, this full-immersion method is what we use to assess a particular varietal or harvest.
+Professionals can tell how this sample will taste as drip coffee or espresso.

 Although they (the professionals) accept that the cupping results can only hint at some aspects, they know how those aspects might present themselves in the finished preparation form.

 Lay people don’t know that.
 We want to experience the flavor, not just evaluate it from a scientific standpoint.